chelu/jdal/aop/README.md

 # JDAL Spring AOP Module

-This módule contains the following Spring AOP Aspects:
+This module contains the following Spring AOP Aspects.

 ## Support for @DeclareMixin AspectJ annotation.

-To use @DeclareMixin in Spring AOP you only need to declare a bean of type  DeclareMixinAutoProxyCreatorConfigure in you context.
+To use @DeclareMixin in Spring AOP you only need to declare a bean of type  `DeclareMixinAutoProxyCreatorConfigurer` in you context.

 ```xml